It is a new world for the whistleblowers who want to fight financial fraud. The Dodd-Frank reform act is just ten years old.

 Government investments, as well as the advances in whistleblower law have made it much more possible for someone in finance to file a case and make a difference.
 So, whistleblowers are beginning to take advantage of this new environment.

-There have already been major recoveries against large lending institutions accused Mortgage fraud and whistleblowers have already collected millions of dollars for reporting these cases.
+There have already been major recoveries against large lending institutions accused of Mortgage fraud and whistleblowers have already collected millions of dollars for reporting these cases.